-To make your product exactly the way you want it, we use various techniques.
+To get your product exactly the way you want it, we use various casting techniques.

-The process begins by connecting two die halves together, one of which has a spray inlet.
-The liquid metal is then injected into the die at high pressure (between 0.3 to 7 bar).
+The process begins by connecting two mold halves, one of which has an injection port.
+The liquid metal is then injected into the mold at high pressure (between 0.3 to 7 bar).
 The casting is then cooled and ejected from the mold when it is opened.
 This process is suitable for products that have a shape that does not get stuck in the mold.
 The product must be "releasing" (or made to be).

-Because the mold is usually made of steel, injection molding is well suited for metals with low melting points such as, aluminum, copper, lead, zinc and other non-ferrous metals.
+Because the mold is usually made of steel, injection molding is very suitable for metals with a low melting point such as aluminum, copper, lead, zinc, and other non-ferrous metals.

 The evolution of the aluminum casting

-Aluminum castings go through a number of changes to eventually arrive at the ideal finished product.
+Aluminum castings undergo a number of changes to ultimately become the ideal end product.